 As part of its mission, JLab provides the resources necessary for international collaborations of scientists to carry out basic research in nuclear physics and related disciplines.
-This research must be conducted in a manner that ensures that environmental, health and safety (EH&S) concerns receive the highest consideration.
+This research must be conducted in a manner that ensures that environmental, health and safety (ES&H) concerns receive the highest consideration.
 At the same time the programmatic goals of the laboratory require that it produce the highest quality physics results efficiently.

-Guidance on how to balance thoughtful, measured EH&S concerns with efficient operation has been taken from the Director's Safety Council, the JLab EH&S Manual, and the JLab Director's Office.
+Guidance on how to balance thoughtful, measured ES&H concerns with efficient operation has been taken from the Director's Safety Council, the JLab ES&H Manual, and the JLab Director's Office.
 A graded approach is followed in which the measures taken are matched to the scale, cost, complexity, and hazards of the operation.

-This document outlines how approved experiment collaboration will conduct operations in a safe and effective manner during the time period that Proton Radius (PRAD) experiment is on the floor.
+This document outlines how an approved experiment collaboration will conduct operations in a safe and effective manner during the time period that the CLAS12 Run Groups - D and E experiment is on the floor.
 Installation periods are not covered by this document.
 Furthermore, this document is directed to physics users and physics staff rather than the Hall B technical staff.
 It must be read, understood, and followed by all members of the collaboration.